Great Middle Eastern restaurants in Montréal

 Café Chez Téta

 Specializing in the art of the man’ouché, Café Chez Téta has an oven imported from Lebanon for a truly authentic taste.
-A zaatar man’ouché is my all-time favourite snack and their pies are hands down the best in Montréal.
-Chez Téta also offers dips, salads and desserts, including a delicious chocolate and halva brownie.
+A zaatar man’ouché is my all-time favourite snack and theirs are hands down the best in Montréal.
+Chez Téta also offers spreads, salads and desserts, including a delicious chocolate and halva brownie.
 Try their cardamom-flavoured latte or a cup of the Lebanese coffee cooked in hot sand!

 Damas

-Damas has to be one of my favourite spot for Middle Eastern food, specifically Syrian in this case.
+Damas has to be one of my favourite spot for levantine food, specifically Syrian in this case.
 All the mezza are fresh and delicious but try some of the house specialties like the eggplant fatteh or the moloukhiya.

 Sumac Restaurant